 When the apostle Paul gave his final words to the church leaders from Ephesus, he shared, “Pay careful attention to yourselves and to all the flock, in which the Holy Spirit has made you overseers, to care for the church of God, which he obtained with his own blood” (Acts 20:28).
 Good pastoral care includes paying careful attention to one’s own life as well as to the details of those a pastor serves.
 A pastor’s job is to oversee and care for the church with great love.

 Another aspect of pastoral care is the commitment to sacrifice one’s own life and desires on behalf of the sheep.
 Jesus set the example by laying down His life for His sheep.
 While a pastor must care for his own life, he also sacrifices his own desires many times in order to serve others.

-Pastoral care is often considered as encompassing all of the areas of pastoral ministry outside of preaching and teaching.
+Pastoral care is often considered to encompass all of the areas of pastoral ministry outside of preaching and teaching.
 However, preaching is a primary method of pastoral care as well.
 How can a shepherd best care for his sheep?
 He must feed them well.
-He must protect them from harmful ways through warning against false teachings.
+He must protect them from harmful ways by warning them against false teachings.
 He must show love in both word and deed, offering a voice of hope to those he leads.